vishaaljr/Student-Academic-Performance-prediction/README.md

-# Student-Academic-Performance-prediction
-Predict student academic performance using a Streamlit web app and ML model.

-Sure!
-Here's a professional, clear, and structured **README** for your GitHub repository for the **Student Academic Performance Predictor** Streamlit app:

----

 # 🎓 Student Academic Performance Predictor

 This is a **Streamlit web app** that predicts a student’s academic performance based on various features such as study hours, attendance, past scores, internet access, extracurricular activities, and educational background.
 The app uses a **trained machine learning model** to provide predictions in real time.